Did you know you can get paid for ideas? To answer this, we have a mountain to climb, but let’s start from the peak, in that, everybody has an idea.

 In this article, we are going to look at not only genius ideas but also where and how to market them.

-- Get Paid for Movie Ideas
+Get Paid for Ideas Online

 Many people say that ideas aren’t worth anything.
 Well, this is true to the extent that an idea sitting on your head can’t help anyone.
 The difference comes when you put it out there.